4ndrej/Hunter/README.md

 # The Hunter

 ### The big mother is weak now.
 Fading.
 They say she could be sick.
 I really don't know.
-It sent us fewer beams last week.
+She sent us fewer beams last week.
 And today she have to fight with that dark cloud.
 I hope she will get well soon.

 ### The legend said this is normal.
 Just another cycle like thousand times before.
 The Legend.
-Only fool will trust an old legend.
+Only fool trust an old legend.

 ### We are scared.